hyperledger-archives/ursa/libzmix/bbs/README.md

 ## Proofs

-Verifiers ask a Prover to reveal signed messages (zero to all, the Prover should agree to it) and the remaining messages are hidden.
-The Prover completes a signature proof of knowledge and proof of committed values.
+Verifiers ask a Prover to reveal some number of signed messages (from zero to all of them), while and the remaining messages are hidden.
+If the Prover agrees, she completes a signature proof of knowledge and proof of committed values.
 These messages could be combined in other zero-knowledge proofs like zkSNARKs or Bulletproofs like bound checks or set memberships.
 If this is the case, the hidden messages will need to linked to the other proofs using a common blinding factor.
 This crate provides three message classifications for proofs to accommodate this flexibility.